spectrocloud/librarium/packages/docs/content/8-user-management.md

 ---
 title: "User management"
-metaTitle: "About adding and managing access to users on Spectro Cloud"
+metaTitle: "User management"
-metaDescription: "Learn about how RBAC, SAML based SSO, users and tenant admins have been setup on Spectro Cloud"
+metaDescription: "Learn about adding and managing access to users on Spectro Cloud using SAML based SSO.
+Also explains how users and tenant admins have been setup on Spectro Cloud"
 icon: ""
 hideToC: true
 fullWidth: false
 ---

-# User Management
+# User management

-Apart from the *Email ID + Password* combination, Spectro Cloud uses SAML based SSO authentication and authorisation to enable user login and management.
-This is separate from the Role-based Access Control (RBAC) used for the team members within Projects and will be explained in the relevant section.
+This section touches upon the initial login aspects for tenant admins and non-admin users; and about RBAC setup within Spectro Cloud.

-The tenant admin's login credentials are created with a temporary password by Spectro Cloud for the initial login.
-Once the tenant admin has changed the password, they can add other users.
+# User Login

-These users can be provided with the following options to log on:-
+For a tenant admin, the password shall be set upon the initial login.
+Non-admin users can be added by the tenant admin.
+For all users, login can be made available using the following options:-

-* Email ID and Password Combination on the Spectro Cloud login page.
+* Using Spectro Cloud credentials on the login page.
 * SSO using Identity Providers that use SAML 2.0:
   * Azure Active Directory
   * Okta